datopian/datahub/site/content/docs/searching-datasets.md

 ![](https://i.imgur.com/p2miSdg.png)

-In the next lesson, you are gonna learn how to display metadata on the dataset page.
+In the next lesson, you are going to learn how to display metadata on the dataset page.

 <DocsPagination prev="/docs/creating-new-datasets" next="/docs/showing-metadata" />